gitart-group/gitart-manage-vue-dialog/README.md

   - `gitartDialogInjectionKey` - vue injection key for the dialog controller
   - `gitartDialogPlugin` - vue plugin.
 Usage below
-  - `DialogSpawn` - component to use with plugin.
+  - `GDialogSpawn` - component to use with plugin.
 Usage below
   - `IGDialog` - read the codebase for more information
   - `IGDialogItem` - read the codebase for more information
   - `useDialogConfirm` - read the codebase for more information